demodhcp/dhcpprotocol/README.md

-# we are going to do dhcp project
-this is first commit
+this is first branch and iam editing it.